ThomDietrich/EXIFDateTimeAdjust/README.md

   - the filename (e.g. "IMG_20141231_123559.jpg")
   - the file creation date

-The goal is to find the actual capturing date of a photo and to set all other timestamps acordingly.
+Different Software and Smartphone Apps use date information provided by files in different ways.
+Ordering is done by either filename, creation date or metadata info.
-Different Software and Smartphone Apps use information provided by files in different ways.
-Ordering is done by name, creation date or metadata info.
+In the process of transfering, synchronizing, tagging and processing/editing picture files, the mentioned timestamps are often changed, updated or deleted.
-While transfering, synchronizing, tagging and processing/editing picture files, the mentioned timestamps are often changed, updated or deleted.
+The goal of this project is to find the actual capturing date of a photo and to adjust all other date-time sources acordingly.

 EXIFDateTimeAdjust is a python script that analyzes all JPG-files in one folder (provided as parameter) and corrects timestamps if necessary.